 In this Article

-heartburn, diarrhea, constipation, bloating, flatulence, nausea, and vomiting.
-Other reported side effects include nervousness, dizziness, headache, insomnia, joint stiffness, tiredness, menstrual changes, rash, palpitations, and weight gain.
+upset stomach, heartburn, diarrhea, constipation, bloating, flatulence, nausea, and vomiting.
+Other reported side effects include nervousness, dizziness, headache, trouble sleeping, joint stiffness, tiredness, menstrual changes, rash, pounding heart, and weight gain.

-Some people chew feverfew instead of swallowing it in a pill.
-Chewing fresh feverfew leaves can cause mouth sores; swelling of the mouth, tongue, and lips; and loss of taste.
+Feverfew is POSSIBLY UNSAFE when fresh leave are chewed.
+Chewing unprocessed feverfew leaves can cause mouth sores; swelling of the mouth, tongue, and lips; and loss of taste.

 Report Problems to the Food and Drug Administration